18F/jekyll_pages_api_search/README.md

 This Ruby gem adds a [lunr.js](http://lunrjs.com) search index to a [Jekyll](http://jekyllrb.com/)-based web site.

-The search index is generated automatically via `jekyll build` or `jekyll serve`.
-The supporting JavaScript code is optimized and loads asynchronously.
+The search index is generated and compressed automatically via `jekyll build` or `jekyll serve`.
+The supporting JavaScript code is optimized, compressed, and loads asynchronously.
 These features ensure that the preparation of the search index does not introduce rendering latency in the browser.

 ### Installation